Annual Parking Report 2018 to 2019

 The Council is committed to give a fair, transparent and consistent approach to dealing with correspondence at all times throughout the appeals process.

 The aim of the Council is to respond to all informal challenges within 14 days, and formal representations within the required 56 days timeframe.
-For further information on parking policy and enforcement visit pay a parking fine page or the Patrol website.
+For further information on parking policy and enforcement visit our pay a parking fine webpage or the Patrol website.

-The table shows the reasons for cancellation of a PCN following receipt of either an informal challenge or representation.
+The table shows the reasons for cancellation of a Penalty Charge Notice following receipt of either an informal challenge or representation.
 Grounds for challenges and representations can be found in our Parking Enforcement Policy.

 Statistics

 The Council's current collection rate is 63%.
-873 of PCN's were cancelled; therefore around 12% are still being processed at the time of this report.
+873 of Penalty Charge Notice (PCN's) were cancelled; therefore around 12% are still being processed at the time of this report.

 PCN's issued by Contravention 2018 to 2019